avd1729/Car-Price-Prediction/README.md

 5. **Parallel Processing**: XGBoost supports parallel processing, making use of multiple CPU cores during training.
 This parallelization significantly reduces the training time, especially for datasets with a large number of samples and features.

-### Advantages of XGBoost Classifier
+### Advantages of XGBoost Regressor

-The XGBoost classifier offers several advantages, contributing to its popularity among data scientists and practitioners:
+The XGBoost regressor offers several advantages, contributing to its popularity among data scientists and practitioners:

 1. **High Performance**: XGBoost is known for its excellent predictive performance.
 It often outperforms other traditional machine learning algorithms and has been successful in many real-world applications and competitions.